Are you interested in learning how to keep backyard pigs healthy during winter in the cold?

 Pigs older than two weeks or so will find other ways to stay warm but getting out of the wind will be a huge help.

-So, our pigs are wintered in a three sided shed that is open to the south.
+So, our pigs are wintered in a three sided shed like this one that is open to the south.
 And we provide bedding for them to keep warm during negative temperature nights and days.

 Straw or old hay are used for snuggling up in the cold.
 We actually just throw in a small pup brome bale and let them make their own beds.